 permutation or transposition of any of the names included in items (i) through (v).
 Permutations include removal of spaces, insertion of punctuation, and addition or removal of grammatical articles like “the.”
 A transposition is considered a change in the sequence of the long or short–form name, for example, “RepublicCzech” or “IslandsCayman.”

-This recommendation is a revision to the existing 2007 policy recommendations.

 The Work Track recommends clarifying language regarding permutation and transposition of country and territory names to specifically state categories of country and territory names for which permutations are reserved and categories of country and territory names for which transpositions are reserved.
 Many members of the Work Track found the language of this provision confusing as written in the 2012 Applicant Guidebook.
 For example, transpositions of three character codes appears to have been permitted in the 2012 round, but this was not clear from the AGB language.